phalcon/blog/data/posts/2012/06/2012-06-07-sample-application-php-alternative-site.md

 and [Complex Routing](https://docs.phalconphp.com/en/latest/reference/routing.html).

 You will find some of the main content such as news and some other sections.
-Note, that we have no intention that this site offer the official PHP’s content is just one example that is familiar to us all.
+Note, that we have no intention that this site offer the official PHP's content is just one example that is familiar to us all.

 **Multilingual Support**